-The Group has only one reportable segment since the Group does not distinguish revenues, costs and expenses between segments in its internal reporting, and reports costs and expenses by nature as a whole.
+The Company has only one reportable segment since the Company does not distinguish revenues, costs and expenses between segments in its internal reporting, and reports costs and expenses by nature as a whole.

-The Group's chief operating decision maker, who has been identified as the Chief Executive Officer, reviews the consolidated results when making decisions about allocating resources and assessing performance of the Group as a whole.
-The Group does not distinguish among markets or segments for the purpose of internal reports.
+The Company's chief operating decision maker, who has been identified as the Chief Executive Officer, reviews the consolidated results when making decisions about allocating resources and assessing performance of the Company as a whole.
+The Company does not distinguish among markets or segments for the purpose of internal reports.

-All of the Company's revenues for the years ended December 31, 2015, 2016 and 2017 were generated from the PRC.
-As of December 31, 2016 and 2017, all of the long-lived assets of the Group are located in the PRC, and no geographical segments are presented.
+The majority of the Company's revenues for the years ended December 31, 2017, 2018 and 2019 were generated from PRC.
+As of December 31, 2018 and 2019, the majority of the long-lived assets of the Company are located in PRC, and no geographical segments are presented.